Reimagine Projects Around Ireland

 Each Hometown Architect project brings together community groups and an architect with a local connection to engage with residents to enhance the shared built environment for all.

-In 2023, five projects were selected by a panel of experts through the open call.
+Both years projects were selected by a panel of experts through the open call.
 Each of the Hometown Architect projects received €10,000 in development funding, as well as practical support under the IAF Reimagine placemaking programme.

 • a masterplan solution for a cluster of vacant buildings in Tipperary town;

-• a visionary blueprint for Lisdoonvarna, Co Clare that’s rooted in the spa town’s heritage of wellbeing, by Pritzker Prize-winning architect and Lisdoonvarna native Shelley McNamara of Grafton Architects, together with the skill-sharing not-for-profit Common Knowledge, co-founded by Harrison Gardner, presenter of the RTÉ television series ‘Build Your Own Home’;
+• a visionary blueprint for Lisdoonvarna, Co Clare that is rooted in the spa town’s heritage of wellbeing, by Pritzker Prize-winning architect and Lisdoonvarna native Shelley McNamara of Grafton Architects, together with the skill-sharing not-for-profit Common Knowledge, co-founded by Harrison Gardner, presenter of the RTÉ television series ‘Build Your Own Home’;

 • a pathway for making ‘The Granite City’ of Aughrim, Co Wicklow more accessible for all ages and abilities;